ebi-ait/ingest-kube-deployment/README.md

 	1. Navigate to [Route53](https://us-east-1.console.aws.amazon.com/route53/v2/hostedzones#)
 	1. Copy the result of `kubectl get svc ingress-ingress-nginx-controller -o=jsonpath="{.status.loadBalancer.ingress[0].hostname}"` to your clipboard
 	1. Configure new DNS records to match those you created in `helm-charts/ingress/environments/$ENV.yaml` pointing to the address you copied above
+1. Create a new certificate for your new domains from the [AWS certificate manager](https://us-east-1.console.aws.amazon.com/acm/home?region=us-east-1#/certificates/list) and replace the value for the ARN in `helm-charts/ingress/environments/$ENV.yaml` with your new ARN
+1. `make setup-ingress-$ENV`
 1. Duplicate the secrets from `ingest/dev/secrets`.
 You may want to change the values of these secrets later on
 	```bash
 	aws secretsmanager get-secret-value \